 Performing Arts Campaign

-Three years ago, Dal’s Departments of Music and Theatre came together to form the Fountain School of Performing Arts, a merger fuelled by a transformative $10 million gift from the Fountain family.
+In October 2013, Dalhousie’s Departments of Music and Theatre came together to form the Fountain School of Performing Arts, a merger fuelled by a transformative $10-million gift from the Fountain family.

-It’s a change that’s meant increased collaboration and new intersections for Dal’s Music, Theatre and Costume Studies programs, not to mention new scholarships, artist-in-residence programs and more.
-And it’s poised to expand the impact of academic programs and community space that play vital roles in Halifax and Nova Scotia’s vibrant arts and culture scene.
+It’s a change that’s meant increased collaboration and new intersections for Dal’s Music, Theatre, Costume Studies, Cinema and Media Studies programs, not to mention new scholarships, artist-in-residence programs and more.
+And the Fountain School is poised to expand the impact of academic programs and community space that play vital roles in Halifax and Nova Scotia’s vibrant arts and culture scene.